quincyjo/beet/README.md

   "-al" or "--altlog" [filename] : Alternate logging option.
 Creates a log listing the file name, total number of bees counted (arrivals + departures), and the file size.
 Useful for file size analytics!
 Appends the log file or creates a new one if a file with that name is not found!

-  "-r" or "--remote" : Access Files Through FTP (WIP: NOT FUNCTIONING)
+  "-r" or "--remote" : Access Files Through FTP

   "-t" or "--tracks" : Draw Tracks